red-devils-ada/data_stroy/index.md

 <iframe src="{{ site.baseurl }}/images/maps/trade_of_vegetal_product_for_belgium.html" frameborder="0" allowfullscreen="false" style='width:100%; height:600px' scrolling="no"></iframe>

-## Impact of the trade on emissions
+#### Impact of the trade on emissions

-(graph with vegetal and animal products emissions with and without the trade)
+(graph with food emissions with and without the trade with animal and vegetal products separated)

-## Impact of international transport
+#### A comparison with Switzerland

+### What about the impact of transporting all that food ?

-* (graph with proportion of agricultural products brought by each transpot mode)
+* (piechart with proportion of agricultural products brought by each transpot mode)
-* (graph?
-Talk about emissions intesinties of different mode of transport)
+* (bar chart about emissions intesinties of different mode of transport)
-* (graph/map of tkm of trade goods for each country?
-To relate to the tons of traded products)

-## ECF of Belgium's food
+### The Extended Carbon Footprint of Belgium's food

 (final results on Belgium)

-# What about Switzerland?

-(comparison Switzerland - Belgium)

-# And if we extend that to whole EU countries?
+## A comparative study with the other EU countries

+(trade comparison)
+(transport comparison)
+(maps of EU countries emissions with and without trade and transport)

 ![Evolution of emission in the world by sector](/images/graphs/evolution_emissions_world.eps)